 Mark Panichella joined VITAC in 2006 to serve as Director of Human Resources.
 Mark has 18 years of human resources experience including organizational transformation, recruiting, training, performance management, career development, diversity program development, employee relations, benefits, compensation, and compliance issues.
 Mark received his Bachelor’s Degree from West Virginia University.

-He finds great reward in meeting the diverse group of employees that make up our workforce, taking great satisfaction in meeting someone during the interview process, having them join us as an employee, and watch them become successful within the organization.
+He finds great reward in meeting the diverse group of employees that make up our workforce and takes great satisfaction in meeting someone during the interview process, having them join us as an employee, and watching them become successful within the organization.

 Mark enjoys spending time outdoors with his family and friends.
 As a foodie, Mark loves to travel and experience new cuisines.
 He would be lost without his Yelp app.

 Darryn Cleary began his career with VITAC in 1991 as a live captioning production coordinator.
 He was promoted to supervisor of live operations at our Pittsburgh headquarters before moving into sales in 1995.
 His broad captioning production and customer service experience gives him a valuable perspective for fulfilling client needs.
 As Senior Vice President, Sales, Darryn now manages our growing relationships with broadcast and cable networks, syndicators, producers, and post houses based on the East Coast.
 In 2015, Darryn was named a Top Sales Performer by VITAC’s former parent company, Merrill Corporation.

 He holds a B.A. in Communications, with a minor in Business, from Robert Morris University.
 Darryn lives in Pittsburgh with his wife and two sons, where they enjoy year-round family outdoor activities.